Rajpratik71/zfs_wiki/Debian-Buster-Root-on-ZFS.md

 1.5  Install ZFS in the Live CD environment:

-**Warning:** If you do not have at least 3 GiB of RAM, this may not work, as the Live CD overlay can run out of space.

     # apt install --yes debootstrap gdisk dkms dpkg-dev linux-headers-$(uname -r)
     # apt install --yes -t buster-backports zfs-dkms
     # modprobe zfs